Design and Scheduling of an AI-based Queueing System: Empirical demonstration of the P -rule

 \paragraph{Queueing policies} We compare our proposed P$c\mu$-rule against three scheduling approaches.
+Unless otherwise stated, we employ the ERM-finetuned model with threshold $0.5$ as the predictor $\model$.
+All scheduling policies utilize the predicted class labels provided by the language model for jobs in the queue.
 First, we consider the \naivemethod~\eqref{eq: naive gcmu} that treats the predicted classes as true, and employs the usual Gc$\mu$-rule.
 For both \ourmethod~and \naivemethod, we assume the scheduler has complete knowledge of the arrival/service rates of the predicted classes, and use the confusion matrix $Q$ computed on the validation dataset.
-Second, we study a black-box approach scheduling using deep reinforcement learning methods (DRL), where we use a Q-learning method to estimate the value function using a feedforward neural network (deep Q-Networks~\cite{MnihKaSiGrAnWiRi13}).
+Second, we study a black-box approach scheduling using deep reinforcement learning methods (DRL), where we use a Q-learning method to estimate the value function using a feedforward neural network (deep Q-Networks~\citep{MnihKaSiGrAnWiRi13}), where the value function uses predicted class label from the language model as its state.
 Finally, we consider the Oracle Gc$\mu$ policy, which knows the true class as well as associated arrival/service rates.
 All policies are evaluated in the aforementioned setup, where the scheduler predicts the class label using the AI model $\model$.

 To train our DRL policy, we use~\citet{NamkoongMaGl22}'s discrete event queueing simulator.
-We use $\{(\text{queue length, age of the oldest job})\}$ of all predicted classes as our state space and let the predicted classes $\{1, \ldots, K = 10\}$ be the action space.
+The DRL policy also uses the predicted class label from the language model, consistent with the other scheduling methods.
+In particular, we use $\{(\text{queue length, age of the oldest job})\}$ of all predicted classes as our state space and let the predicted classes $\{1, \ldots, K = 10\}$ be the action space.
 We learn a Q-function parameterized by a three-layer fully connected network, and serve the oldest job in the predicted class that maximizes the Q-function.
 As instantaneous rewards, we use the sum of cost rates, $c_{i, \cdot}$ times the age, for all classes.
 We employ a similar training procedure as described in~\citep[Section D.1]{NamkoongMaGl22}, and impose a large penalty to discourage the policy from serving empty queues.